 In other words, this ecosystem provides developers the ability to build and deploy custom interoperable blockchains.
 It was launched in 2014 as a product of the Tendermint Company.
 The idea behind building Cosmos was similar to many other new projects at that time, which was addressing some of the problems of Bitcoin’s proof-of-work algorithm, limited scripting language, and lack of flexibility.

 With an ICO in 2017, the project raised $17 million, and in 2019 the Cosmos mainnet went live.

-This article explores the various elements consisting of the Cosmos Network and how Cosmos has made it simple to create bitcoin solutions.
+This article explores the various elements consisting of the Cosmos Network and how Cosmos has made it simple to create Dapps.
 We’ll also dive deeper into some of the successful projects to come from the Cosmos blockchains.

 What is the Cosmos Network?

 The Cosmos Network comprises a decentralized ecosystem consisting of independent yet interoperable blockchains.
 However, it is not restricted to just the blockchains with Cosmos.
 The main objective of the Cosmos blockchain is to connect other blockchains by expanding their functionalities and improving their efficiency.

 To date, more than 240 applications have been built on the Cosmos mainnet.
 The main categories of applications include finance, infrastructure, privacy, and social interactions.